Karim-Dorado/OC_V2P11/README.md

 ## Tests

-Test are made with PyTest in the directory /tests.
+Tests are made with PyTest in the directory /tests.

 To use Pytest, enter in your terminal:
 ``` pytest ```